simon04/gnome-shell-extension-weather/README.md

 ## gnome-shell-extension-weather

-gnome-shell-extension-weather is a simple extension for displaying weather notifications in Gnome Shell.
+gnome-shell-extension-weather is a simple extension for displaying weather notifications in GNOME Shell.

 Currently, the weather report including forecast for today and tomorrow is fetched from [Yahoo!
 Weather](http://weather.yahoo.com/).